 How to Make Vegan Garlic Whole Wheat Pasta

-Step 3: Add pasta and ¼ cup of reserved water to the sauté pan.
-Toss together until combined.
-Add parsley and salt and pepper to taste.
-If pasta seems too dry add a little more pasta water.
-Sprinkle with red pepper flakes and optional vegan parmesan cheese.
+- Add the pasta and the reserved pasta water to the pan and toss.
+Then, add the parsley or basil, salt, and pepper to taste.
+If the pasta seems dry, add a bit more pasta water, then top with more red pepper flakes and vegan parmesan.

-To pull off these lazy vegan recipes, you need to have some simple vegan pantry staples at home.
+To pull off these lazy vegan recipes, you must have some simple vegan pantry staples at home.

 - Buy Canned, Frozen, and Dry Ingredients In Bulk